 Cons

-- These pieces are incredibly heavy, making them very difficult to move from one room to another.
+- These incredibly heavy pieces make it very difficult to move from one room to another.
 In addition, because of their shape, they are very hard to get through a doorway without either one damaging the doorframe or having to take the door off of the hinges to create more room.

 6. Convertible Sofa